Introducing Chartered Physiotherapist & Expert Witness, Katharine Atkin... I recently...

 BSc (Hons) Physiotherapy, MSc Global Health and Development

-I qualified as a physiotherapist in 1999 and initially gained experience in all core physiotherapeutic areas before specialising in neurosciences and neurology in 2003.
+I qualified as a physiotherapist in 1999 and initially gained experience in all core physiotherapy areas before specialising in neurosciences and neurology in 2003.
 I have worked within the specialism in acute hospitals, rehabilitation units through to community-based rehabilitation.

 From 2005 to 2007 I worked as a senior physiotherapist in a specialist spinal injuries unit, based in Auckland, New Zealand.
-The role incorporated both inpatient rehabilitation and out-patient services which included outreach work to different parts of North Island New Zealand as part of a small consultant-lead multidisciplinary team.
-This team provided holistic assessment consultations locally giving specialist advice to clients, local therapists and medical practitioners as well as health, social care, vocational and a number of other organisations as appropriate.
+The role incorporated both inpatient rehabilitation and out-patient services which included outreach work to different parts of North Island New Zealand.
+This team provided holistic assessment consultations locally giving specialist advice to clients, local therapists and medical practitioners.
 The focus of this team was to ensure people living with spinal cord injury were continuing to live well and their particular needs were being met.

 In 2009 I completed a Masters in Global health and development, with a focus on disability, through University College London.
 This provided an opportunity to develop further depth of knowledge in the relationships between disability, culture, gender and society.
 The Masters culminated in research into lived perspectives on accessing healthcare for women and men with disability on a small island.
 The experience and learning at Masters level has given me a further depth of knowledge and skills in the wider constructs around living with neurological disability aiding greater understanding of client’s individual life-long experiences.